vinlin24/cs143-notebooks/16 B+ Trees (Continued).md

 >
 > Leaf nodes steal from adjacent **siblings**.
 Internal nodes steal from **parents**.

-The stealing from the parent is actually a **rotation**: keys move in a circular fashion within the local family (node, parent, sibling):
+The stealing from the parent is actually a **rotation**: keys move in a circular fashion within the local family (node, parent, sibling).
+For this particular example, we:

-1. Steal the leftmost value of the parent.
+1. Steal from the parent the key separating you and the sibling.
+That's 30 in this case.
-2. Promote the leftmost value of the right sibling up into the parent to replace that stolen value.
+2. Promote the leftmost key of the right sibling up into the parent to replace that stolen key.
+That's 40 in this case.
 3. Move the pointer over from the right sibling.

 Before: